Simulation-Software-Engineering/Lecture-Material/06_miscellaneous/floss_licenses_slides.md

 - You want to pick a license for your (new) code.
 - You use software of others and want to know what you are allowed to do.
-- You contribute to an existing software and want to understand what this legally means.
+- You contribute to an existing software and want to understand what this means legally.
-- You want others to be able to use your software.

 ---